ISO 42001: Is AI Management System Certification Worth It?

 Their motivations are practical:

-• Internal discipline: The certification process forces systematic thinking about AI risk
+- Internal discipline: The certification process forces teams to document ownership, risk review, and oversight

 The Real Cost of Certification